 SCPA collects several types of information from and about users of its Websites or Apps, including information:

 - By which you may be personally identified, such as name, postal address, e-mail address, telephone number, or any other identifier by which you may be contacted online or offline ("personal information");

 - That is about you but individually does not identify you, such as age, gender, language, hobbies, and interests;

 - About your location, if you are accessing certain parts or functions on our Websites or Apps that require location services to be enabled, such as such as GO!Port; and/or

 - About your internet connection, the equipment you use to access SCPA’s Websites or Apps, and usage details.

 - Directly from you when you provide it to SCPA.

-- Automatically as you navigate through SCPA’s Website.
+- Automatically as you navigate through SCPA’s Websites or Apps.
 Information collected automatically may include usage details, IP addresses, and information collected through cookies, web beacons, and other tracking technologies.

 - From third parties, for example, SCPA’s business partners and service providers.